kitajchuk/popsiclepropaganda/README.md

 ## Future project goals

 The longer term goals of this repository are to learn [haskell](http://learnyouahaskell.com/) programming and ultimately [plutus](https://developers.cardano.org/docs/smart-contracts/plutus) smart contract development.
 Combining all the concepts I intend to create an independent Popsicle Propaganda NFT marketplace to mint and house my personal artworks.
 This is purely for personal interest in learning this tech stack and building a DApp.
+I have no interest in creating an NFT community...possibly by the time I get to this point I'll have a better idea for a more meaningful DApp 🤔.
 Some reference links that will be useful when we get there:

 - [lucid-cardano](https://github.com/Berry-Pool/lucid)
 - [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib)